Asad Madani

 As’ad Madani (27 April 1928 – 6 February 2006) was an Indian Deobandi Islamic scholar and a politician, who served as the sixth general secretary and the seventh President of the Jamiat Ulema-e-Hind.
 He was a member of the executive body of Darul Uloom Deoband.
 He was a member of the Rajya Sabha, upper house of the Parliament of India representing Uttar Pradesh for three terms as a member of the Indian National Congress.

 Early life and education

-Asad Madni was born in 1928 to Hussain Ahmad Madni in Moradabad at his maternal uncle's home.
+Asad Madni was born in 1928 to Hussain Ahmad Madani in Moradabad at his maternal uncle's home.
 He was raised in Madani Manzil in Deoband.
 He graduated from Darul Uloom Deoband in 1945.
 He then stayed in Madinah for a few years before returning as teacher at Darul Uloom Deoband for 12 years.

 Career

 In 1960, he was appointed as the president of the Uttar Pradesh circle of Jamiat Ulama-e-Hind and on 9 August 1963, he was appointed as the general secretary of the Jamiat Ulama-e-Hind.
 He became the president of Jamiat Ulama-e-Hind on 11 August 1973.

 He was president of Jamiat Ulama-e-Hind for 32 years.
 He was a member of the upper house of the Indian parliament from 1968 to 1974, 1980 to 1986 and 1988 to 1994.